thanks for the visit.

 In fact, I've owned over 50!!!!

-If you expect to use your triple for any type of competition, it can be Magnafluxed (so you know it is in good condition with no stress cracks), Undercut (on the upshift and/or both sides of the gear dogs), and reshimmed.
+If you expect to use your triple for any type of competition, the transmission gears can be Magnafluxed (so you know it is in good condition with no stress cracks), Undercut (on the upshift and/or both sides of the gear dogs), and reshimmed.
 This then allows for very positive engagement (like today's modern sportbikes have) and much reduced/if any shift fork wear.

 Tranmission Oil; although they came with regular motor oil, it breaks down VERY quickly (1000 mi.) from gear "gnash"/gear grinding the oil polimers apart.
 So I use a real 2 stroke transmission oil.
 Pick any major brand; Spectro, Bel Ray, etc.